 - Employed for at least 24 hours a week

 - Paid no more than £44 per week

 - Resident where the care is given or in premises which have been provided for the better performance of work

 - Providing care for a person who is entitled to one of the following state benefits:

 - The highest rate of the care component of a disability living allowance

-- The appropriate increased rate of disablement pension
+- The appropriately increased rate of disablement pension

 - An increase in a constant attendance allowance

 - Resident in the same dwelling as the person to whom the care is provided

 - Providing care for at least 35 hours a week on average